jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 1. Reload the systemd files and restart the headless Server:

 	`sudo systemctl daemon-reload && systemctl restart jamulus-headless`

-_To upgrade your Server, just repeat the steps above._

 _To amend your Server configuration, just repeat the last two steps above._